Mode (novel series): DoOon Mode

 Unfortunately, the mind predator soon finds Colene, and the companions attempt to wait it out by staying in Oria.
 Though one of the regents tries to persuade Nona to stay and become queen, she is unwilling to leave the Virtual Mode.
 The mind predator remains tenacious, however, and Nona is forced to free her anchor.
 Nona, who has been engaging in sexual intercourse with Tom, asks him to stay in Julia mode and marry her.
 Tom loves Nona and realizes his trio is facing destruction anyway, so he agrees.

 As soon as Nona frees her anchor, Seqiro and Maresy become co-anchors.
 Colene, Darius, Burgess, Cat, and Pussy slide to the Horse Mode, where the horses join the party.
-After passing through several more modes, one of which is or resembles Xanth, the companions finally arrive at Darius' home mode.
+After passing through several more modes, including Xanth or a world like it, where they encounter Demoness Metria, the companions finally arrive at Darius' home mode.
 Burgess and the horses settle comfortably on a pasture dais and Colene and Pussy join Darius' household.

 After obtaining the Chip, Cat returns to DoOon to discharge his commitment, and Darius shuts down the Virtual Mode.
 Though Cat is honest, Ddwng suspects treachery and plans to torture it.
 Cat uses its link to Seqiro and the Key it has secretly swallowed to rescue Doe from Chains, though her trio is destroyed.
 After transporting back to Darius' mode, Cat and Doe recover, and the Felines adopt Doe as the third member of their new trio.

 Though Colene and Darius are married and home at last, Colene remains unable to perform sexually.
 Pussy convinces Colene to face the mind predator in order to come to terms with her worst fears.
 After an intense psychological battle, Colene defeats the mind predator, and she is finally healed.